halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/waf/listener/servergroup/servers.md

     Min: 0

     Default: 80

+##### **DNS Record Type**

+It is used to map domain names to various types of data such as IP addresses and services.

+    Accepted values: ANY / A Record / AAAA Record

+    Default: ANY

 ##### **Weight**

 This option allows user to specify the weight of the server.
 Higher the weight more requests will be served by that server.